Worship Matters

 2. Music can hinder or help the impact of truth on our hearts.

 One of the primary purposes of singing as a congregation is to “let the word of Christ dwell in us richly,” (Col. 3:16).
 But if that word is wedded to poorly performed, unsingable, or distasteful music, people may never hear the word at all.
 On the other hand when the music is appropriate, enjoyable, singable, and well-played/sung, it can heighten the impact of biblical truth on our hearts.
-That means we need to give serious thought to whether or not the songs, arrangements, and musical settings we use are truly helping people sing biblical truths with passion.
+That means we need to give serious thought to whether or not the songs, arrangements, and instruments we use are truly helping people sing biblical truths with passion.
 Churches can err in one of two ways.
 Either our music is so “relevant” that people don’t even notice the words, or our music is so foreign that people have a hard time connecting at all.

 3. A song should be retired when the musical setting no longer inspires faith to sing the lyrics.